trothr/znetboot/clefonvm.md

 ## Reboot

 The ClefOS installer will automatically reboot.
 You do not need to be attached to your virtual console for this to happen.
 If you are connected then you will again see many screens of Linux console output scroll by.

 If your networking parameters are correct and the installation worked correctly, you can now SSH to your shiny new ClefOS mainframe virtual machine.

-Recovery is sometimes doable; other times re-installing to fix a typo seems easier
+Recovery is sometimes doable;
+other times re-installing to fix a typo seems easier.

 ## Other Voices